-In recognition of February as Tinnitus Awareness Month, I wanted to answer a frequent question we receive in our hearing center.
+I want to answer a frequent question we receive in our hearing center.
 People regularly reach out to us to determine whether hearing aids will stop the ringing in their ears.

-The good news is my colleagues, and I have an encouraging answer for anyone living with tinnitus.
+The good news is that my colleagues and I have an encouraging answer for anyone living with tinnitus.
 Although tinnitus doesn’t have a cure, managing the condition with hearing aids may improve your quality of life.

 This condition is better known as ringing in the ears.
-A person with tinnitus hears sounds that don’t exist in the external environment.
+This is because a person with tinnitus hears sounds that don’t exist in the external environment.
 In other words, the person with the condition is the only one who hears these sounds.

 What they hear may sound like ringing, buzzing, whistling, or clicking.
 It can be quite a frustrating condition accompanied by anxiety, stress, and social isolation.

 Everyone does not experience tinnitus in the same way.
 For some, it’s a temporary condition.
 However, tinnitus is a chronic nightmare for many.
 While there are people whose ears ring occasionally, it’s common to have constant ringing in the ears.

 Tinnitus and Hearing Loss Tend to Be a Couple

 Although someone who doesn’t have trouble hearing can develop tinnitus, most people with the condition also have hearing loss.
 When we consider the brain’s role in hearing, it’s easy to understand why tinnitus and hearing loss often present together.

 Our ears detect sound, but the brain interprets the sound and makes it meaningful for us.
 When someone has difficulty hearing, the brain doesn’t receive all the auditory signals.